Keyruu/oblivion/content/Homelab/NixOS for Servers.md

 Do I have to say more?

 # How?
-Now I that I have sold you on NixOS, you wanna know how to get into it.
+Now that I have sold you on NixOS, you wanna know how to get into it.
 This is probably the hardest part.
-I have a few resources that helped me in my journey:
+I have a few resources that have helped me in my journey:

 - https://nixos.org/learn/
 - https://nixos-and-flakes.thiscute.world/